flhofer/dell_TB16_firmware/README.md

 - Boot into Linux or Linux Live
   - Connect the Dock with only monitor(s) attached (one on DP or VGA, one on mDP or HDMI).
 Enter the `bin` directory of this project.
   - Flash the Cable NVM, use version 26.06 with `fwupdtool install-blob Cable_26_06.bin` and select the number for `Thunderbolt Cable`
-  - Power cycle the dock (optional): unplug power, replug while holding the power button down, once the fan spins, unplug, wait a second, and replug.
+  - Power cycle the dock (optional): unplug the power, replug while holding the power button down, once the fan spins, unplug, wait a second, and replug.
   - Flash the dock NVM, use version 27.00 with `fwupdtool install-blob Dock_BME_27_00.bin` and select the number for `Thunderbolt Dock`
   - Power cycle the dock (optional)
   - Update the Display Multi-Stream-Transport devices to version 3.12.002 with `fwupdmgr install mst_03.12.002.cab`